Organic swimlane layout is a specialized variant of organic layout in which it is possible for a user to define placement constraints for nodes.

 Adjusting this value can lead to a variety of differing layouts.
 For small values the resulting layout will use a lot of space and nodes tend to be far away from each other.
 Values around 0.5 lead to evenly distributed nodes, whereas values near 1.0 produce highly compact layouts.

-Places nodes of the same natural cluster closely together and avoids overlapping of the drawing areas of different groups.
+Allows to choose the algorithm that calculates natural clusters.
+The organic layout places nodes of the same natural cluster closely together and avoids overlapping of the drawing areas of different groups.
 This setting does not create group nodes.
-More information on natural clusters can be found in the article on automatic grouping.

 This tab cannot be used for swimlane layout.